chronolaw/ngx_cpp_dev/README.md

 ----------------|------------------------
 NgxModuleConfig | easy to access nginx module confing info.
 NgxModule       | get module's config and ctx data.
-NgxCommand      | abandoned, DO NOT USE IT.
+NgxCommand      | deprecated, DO NOT USE IT.
-NgxTake         |
+NgxTake         | deprecated
 NgxModuleCtx    | easy to access nginx module's ctx data.
 NgxHttpCoreModule|wrapper for ngx_http_core_module
 NgxFilter       | wrapper for nginx filter mechanism.